Slevinski/slevinski.github.io/series/language-and-literacy-research/README.md

 # Sutton SignWriting Language and Literacy Research

-*Research-facing papers on language pathways, literacy pathways, reading signed text, and study design*
+*Research-facing papers on developmental language pathways, literacy pathways, reading signed text, and study design*

 This repository contains the research-facing series of the Sutton SignWriting platform.
 It carries the developmental, literacy, and reading questions that require a more explicit research posture than the public foundations essays.